fengyuanchen/cropperjs/README.md

 - [Known iOS resource limits](https://developer.apple.com/library/mac/documentation/AppleApplications/Reference/SafariWebContent/CreatingContentforSafarioniPhone/CreatingContentforSafarioniPhone.html): As iOS devices limit memory, the browser may crash when you are cropping a large image (iPhone camera resolution).
 To avoid this, you may resize the image first (preferably below 1024 pixels) before starting a cropper.

-- Known image size increase: When exporting the cropped image on browser-side with the `HTMLCanvasElement.toDataURL` method, the size of the exported image may be greater than the original image's.
+- Known image size increase: When exporting the cropped image on the browser side with the `HTMLCanvasElement.toDataURL` method, the size of the exported image may be greater than the original image's.
 This is because the type of the exported image is not the same as the original image's.
-So just pass the type the original image's as the first parameter to `toDataURL` to fix this.
+So just pass the original image's type as the first parameter to `toDataURL` to fix this.
 For example, if the original type is JPEG, then use `cropper.getCroppedCanvas().toDataURL('image/jpeg')` to export image.

 [⬆ back to top](#table-of-contents)